jaksik/epic-national-parks/src/pages/markdown/national-parks-in-texas/index.md

   - national parks
   - Texas
 ---
-Texas isn't known for its national parks, but the 2 national parks that  Texas does have are incredibly epic and are the best places to visit in Texas.
+**Big Bend National Park and Guadalupe Mountains National Park are the 2 national parks in Texas, both of which are located in the remote western side of the large state.
+There is a total of 17 units operated by the national park system in Texas including national memorials, momuments, and trails.**

 ## What are the national parks in Texas?